haesleinhuepf/stackview/README.md

 ### Annotate regions

 To create label images interactively, e.g. for machine learning training, the `stackview.annotate` function offers basic label drawing tools.
+Click and drag for drawing.
+Hold the `ALT` key for erasing.
 Annotations are drawn into a `labels` image you need to create before drawing.

 ```python